andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

     check_nodes_matrix(model_list, nodes_matrix)
   }

 * Would it be useful to include a `box_scaling` argument in the optional prepare_diagram list, which would scale all boxes by a factor (i.e. default is 1, if a user says 2 then boxes would be increased in size by a factor of 2.)
 That could allow for flexible adjustment of boxes.
 Not sure if good idea, we can discuss.

+* Minor: In general, if I were to manually label diagrams, I would try to place the text for interaction flows close to the tip of the arrow, i.e., where the interaction happens.
+E.g. in the basic SIR diagram, I would move it down to where the bSI arrow meets the S->I arrow.
+Not sure if placement could be changed to be generally close to interaction, and if that would produce worse looking diagrams?

+* The vignette A still had node_fill_color, which led to no change.
+Seems right now if the user specifies any input that the function doesn't understand, it is silently ignored.
+Not sure if that's ideal, users might have typos and wonder why nothing works. maybe we can have a check at the beginning of prepare_diagram that looks for all user-supplied input and if the user specifies something that's not part of the recognized input (e.g. sets node_fill_color, which doesn't exist), a warning message is produced.
+E.g. "you supplied input argument xxx, which is not a recognized input for make_diagram".
+Or something like that.
+And might want to have the same check/warning for prepare_diagram?

 ******
 # 2021-06-02 and 2021-06-07 and 2021-06-10